Dad Pregnancy Guide: Daddy Up

 This app may collect these data types

-Personal info, Photos and videos and 2 others
+Personal info, Financial info and 3 others

 Data is encrypted in transit